-BBC's responsibilities are protecting and educating consumers who seek barbering, cosmetology, and electrology services.
-BBC also regulates the individuals who provide the services and the salons in which the services are performed.
+The Board of Barbering and Cosmetology (BBC) protects and educates consumers who seek barbering, cosmetology, and electrology services.
+The BBC also regulates the individuals who provide the services and the establishments in which the services are performed.

 Chapter 10, Article 1, Section 7312 of the Business and Professions Code defines BBC's legal mandate.
 It consists of the following duties and responsibilities: